 One of the more interesting discussions on the show schedule – which I was not actually able to attend but which I was able to explore by reading the speaker’s white paper on the topic, was the session delivered by Carole Fennelly, director of content at vulnerability scanner maker Tenable Security.

-In reviewing her paper on the vulnerability management process, it became clear that no matter where they hail from geographically or within the product spectrum, seemingly everyone in the space shares at least one perspective.
+In reviewing on the vulnerability management process, it became clear that no matter where they hail from geographically or within the product spectrum, seemingly everyone in the space shares at least one perspective.

 That being: if you’re going to do vulnerability management right, you have to approach the process with a game plan that brings in all the stakeholders.